tytydraco/yessleep/out/Students_are_dropping_out_of_the_sky_at_my_school_Im_starting_to_understand_why.md

 Thea laughed, and I caught that same *mania* twitching in her eyes.

 “She didn't *do* anything to you,” Thea rolled her eyes, tipping onto her side, burying her head in an impressive collection of plushies.
 “It's airborne.
 So, no matter how in denial you are right now, you have it,” she mumbled into a stuffed bear.
-“Like a virus.
-We’re all infected with it the second we walk in here.”
+“Like a virus, we're all infected with it the second we walk in here.”

 *It*?”
 I managed to whisper.